tildearrow/furnace/doc/1-intro/troubleshooting.md

 ### a window that should be visible, isn't.

+check to make sure it's not hidden behind another window!

 if you see a title bar but no window, it's in "collapsed" mode. double-click the bar to open the window.

 <!-- if it only happened within the last few sessions, try restoring from a backup. open the Settings window and select the Interface tab. the Layout section will have an "Import" button, which opens a file dialog. browse to the Furnace configuration directory and choose a previous layout file (for example, `layout.ini.4`). click "OK" to see the results. -->